SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/custom-backend.md

 The SDK includes a facility for updating a payment order after is has been created.
-The Merchant Backend Configuration uses this to allow setting the instrument of an instrument mode payment, but your custom Configuration can use it for whatever purpose you need.
+The Merchant Backend Configuration uses this to allow setting the method of an instrument mode payment, but your custom Configuration can use it for whatever purpose you need.

 <!--lint disable no-duplicate-headings-->